stheine/pigpiod/README.md

 [pigpio library and pigpiod](http://abyz.co.uk/rpi/pigpio/) Thanks to _joan2937_ for the development and documentation of the pigpio C library.

 [pigpio](https://github.com/fivdi/pigpio) Thanks for _fivdi_ for his work on the pigpio module for Node.js.
 I used this as the base for my development and got additional development help.

+# Breaking change

+## 1.0.0

+The `dht22` call has been switched to an asynchronous implementation, returning a promise.

+## 2.0.0

+I have to revert the changes released in 1.0.0, as the async `dht22` API works fine in a standalone example, but causes intermittent process hangs in a project using additional API calls.